UncaughtExpectation/WorkerPoolManager/README.md

 # Node.js Worker Pool Management

-A Node.js application that showcases the organization and management of child processes ("workers") within distinct pools.
+This Node.js application demonstrates the organization and management of child processes, referred to as "workers", within dedicated pools.
-It handles callbacks for the child processes, a feature not directly supported by Node.js's native child-process module.
+Unlike the native child-process module in Node.js, this application provides callback handling for these child processes.

-It allows for easy definition and grouping of processes based on specific use cases.
+The design facilitates the clear definition and grouping of processes based on specific requirements.

-When a task is sent to a specific worker pool, the worker manager assigns the task to the worker within that pool with the fewest currently running tasks.
+The architecture is built for extensibility, making it easy to add new workers and expand core functionalities.

-This ensures efficient load distribution among the workers.
+When a task is dispatched to a given worker pool, the worker manager allocates it to the worker with the fewest active tasks, ensuring optimal load balancing.

-To evaluate the workers and their load distribution, two HTTP endpoints are provided.
+For testing and simulating worker load distribution, two HTTP endpoints are included.
-Each endpoint simulates workload in distinct worker pools.
+Each endpoint triggers workloads in different worker pools.

 ## Table of Contents